erics273/react-youniversity/README.md

 ## Project Setup

 * Fork the repository from the [hackreactor](https://github.com/hackreactor) organization to your own GitHub account.
-The repository will have the following naming convention: `{your cohort id}-youniversity-frontend.`
+The repository will have the following naming convention: `{your cohort id}-youniversity-frontend`.

 * Clone the forked repository to your local machine